nzzdev/Storytelling-Styleguide/pages/maps/pointer.md

 ## Mini-Map

 The minimap helps to show the position of the main map.
-To make that clear we use the same colors as in the main map.
-We leave out details such as water, regions, roads etc. as long as the main information still is visible.
-The focus should lie on the section we show on the Main map.
-We always have to question if a minimap is needed or if the positioning is already clear in the main map.

-## Annotations

-Annotations in maps can help to tell the story.
-A way to make clear where the annotation belongs and to increase readability is to put the text into a colored box.
+#### Do
+- consider whether a minimap is really necessary
+- use the same colors for regions in the minimap as they are defined in the main map
+- leave away details such as water, forested areas and roads

 ## Map Type Definitions